-This indicator does not provide information on the number of cases where police have identified a likely offender but choose not to bring the likely offender to court due to a number of factors.
+This indicator does not provide information on the number of cases where police have identified a likely offender but choose not to bring the likely offender to court due to several factors.

-- comparable (subject to caveats) across jurisdictions and over time - complete (subject to caveats) for the current reporting period.
-All required 2018-19 data are available for all jurisdictions.
+comparable (subject to caveats) across jurisdictions and over time complete (subject to caveats) for the current reporting period.
+All required 2020-21 data are available for all jurisdictions.